olcf/olcf-user-docs/systems/rhea_user_guide.rst

 -  csh
 -  ksh

-if you would like to have your default shell changed, please contact the `olcf user assistance center </for-users/user-assistance/>`__ at help@olcf.ornl.gov.
+If you would like to have your default shell changed, please contact the `olcf user assistance center </for-users/user-assistance/>`__ at help@olcf.ornl.gov.

 --------------

-environment management with lmod
+Environment management with lmod
 --------------------------------

-the *modules* software package allows you to dynamically modify your user environment by using pre-written *modulefiles*. environment modules are provided through `lmod <https://lmod.readthedocs.io/en/latest/>`__, a lua-based module system for dynamically altering shell environments.
+The *modules* software package allows you to dynamically modify your user environment by using pre-written *modulefiles*. environment modules are provided through `lmod <https://lmod.readthedocs.io/en/latest/>`__, a lua-based module system for dynamically altering shell environments.